Bangkok Airport Train vs Taxi: Complete Cost & Time Guide 2026

 We will begin with Suvarnabhumi, where most international flights land.

-Ride the escalator to take the train from Bangkok Airport to the city.
+Ride the escalator to the bottom floor to take the Bangkok Airport train to the city.

 Ride the escalator to the basement to find the airport link station